 Montana couples who are thinking of getting a divorce likely have a lot of questions running through their minds.
 As you think about splitting up your marital assets, your IRA account may be an issue that sparks your interest.
 Dividing this type of account isn’t as clear-cut as other assets like your joint checking account.

-Your ex may be entitled to half
+Your ex may be entitled to a portion of your funds

 The asset division process is going to depend on the state that you live in and the total marital assets that you have.
-In most situations, you’ll likely find that your spouse is entitled to half of the total funds in your IRA account.
+In most situations, you’ll likely find that your spouse is entitled to a portion of the total funds in your IRA account.
 It’s your job to ensure that you’re using the right procedure to transfer funds to them so that you don’t get stuck with an unwanted tax bill.

 Following IRS transfer rules